 2) Contact your commercial insurance carrier.

-Often your insurer, even if you do not have cyber coverage, will be able to get you pointed in the right directly.
-They have received these phone calls before.
-Take a few minutes to alert them to what you are facing, you may be pleasantly surprised to find they have resources available to help you respond to this impactful incident.
+Your insurer can guide you in the right direction.
+They have dealt with similar phone calls in the past.
+Take a few minutes to inform them about the challenges you are facing, and you might be pleasantly surprised to discover the resources they have available to assist you in responding to this significant incident.

 3) Contact the FBI.